High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 \subsection{Crystal Structure and Chemical Bonding}

-Two energetically favorable phases with space groups P6m2 and P63mmc have been identified for XZnBi compounds (X=Rb, Cs).
-These compounds adopt ZrBeSi structure type, an ordered derivative of the widely known AlB2 structure as shown in Figure \ref{fig:1.1}\cite{matar2019coloring}.
+Two energetically favorable phases with space groups P$\overline{6}$m2 and P6$_3$/mmc have been identified for XZnBi compounds (X=Rb, Cs) as shown in Figure \ref{fig:1.1}.
+These compounds adopt ZrBeSi structure type, an ordered derivative of the widely known AlB2 structure\cite{matar2019coloring}.
 Both phases exhibit hexagonal symmetry, where 2D Boron Nitride-like Zn and Bi layers in the xy-plane are sandwiched between alkali metal X atoms positioned at the center of hexagonal rings in adjacent layers.
 The crystal structure is inherently anisotropic and one may expect direction-dependent transport properties.
-The layers are separated by $\sim$ 6 Å (exact values are given in Table \ref{tab:1.0}), with minimal interlayer interaction dominated by Van der Waals (VdW) forces along the z-direction.
-This weak interlayer bonding may reduces phonon coupling in the z-direction, thereby impeding phonon transport across layers.
-Consequently, these materials are expected to exhibit low lattice thermal conductivity.
+The saparation between the layers along $z$-direction is around $\sim$ 6 Å (exact values are given in Table \ref{tab:1.0}), with minimal interlayer interaction dominated by Van der Waals (VdW) forces along the z-direction.
+This weak interlayer bonding may reduce phonon coupling in the $z$-direction, thereby impeding phonon transport across layers.
+Consequently, these materials are expected to exhibit low lattice thermal conductivity, as will be discussed in forthcoming section.
 In XZnBi (X=Rb, Cs), the lattice parameter $a$ remains almost constant despite the size difference of the alkali metal, measuring 4.55 $\AA$ for RbZnBi and 4.56 $\AA$ for CsZnBi.
-Instead, the unit cell expands predominantly along the c-axis, corresponding to the interlayer direction, with values of 11.10 $\AA$ for RbZnBi and 11.92 $\AA$ for CsZnBi.
+Instead, the unit cell expands predominantly along the $c$-axis, corresponding to the interlayer direction, with values of 11.10 $\AA$ for RbZnBi and 11.92 $\AA$ for CsZnBi.
 This indicates that the alkali metal size primarily influences vertical interlayer spacing while the in-plane ZnBi layer structure remains unaffected due to the energetically unfavorable expansion of the strong Zn–Bi bonds.
-This lack of a-parameter variation with cation size is a unique feature compared to other systems.
+This lack of variation of lattice parameter $a$ with cation size is a unique feature compared to other systems.